Massonia bifolia

 Massonia bifolia is a species of geophyte in the genus Massonia.
-It is endemic to Namibia.
+It is native to southern Namibia and to the western Cape Provinces of South Africa.

 Distribution

 Massonia bifolia is found from southern Namibia down to the Western Cape.

 Habitat

 Massonia bifolia is found mostly in rock outcrops, in pockets of sheltered rocky sites that are locally moist during the winter growing season, and which offer shade and protection from the sun throughout the year.

 Conservation status

 Massonia bifolia is classified as Least Concern.